adityarao2005/WebCraft/README.md

 ### Requirements

 1. Project file tree definitions
-2. Package management capabilities (like npm or pip)
+2. Package management capabilities (like npm or pip or maven)
-3. Utility commands for project management (like what npm and pip have)
+3. Utility commands for project management (like what npm and pip and maven have)

 ### Project Structure using this framework
 #### File tree: